tinotendame/tinotendame/README.md

 - 👋 Hi, I’m @tinotendame
 - 👀 I’m interested in learning Programming (Java) and any Linux server administration technologies.
 - 🌱 I’m currently learning Java language.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Java related Programming and Linux server Administration projects.
 - 📫 How to reach me tinotendame@gmail.com & +263779732805

 <!---